 Designing for synergy

 Our methodology applies some systemic mapping methods first used in medicine (Kvitash & Gorodetsky, 2003).
 Our basic building block for these maps uses the synergistic outcome gained by combining different ‘resources’, which may be animate or inanimate, virtual or actual.
 By choosing and combining, say, two existing resources we may expect to find three, where the third represents the relationship between the two.
 Metadesigners would seek to orchestrate relationships in such a way that the relations are synergistic.
-Obviously, the morewe have, the more combinations (and possible synergies) we get.
+Obviously, the more variables we have, the more combinations (and possible synergies) we get.
 However, this process cannot be scaled up too far without limiting the efficacy of the process.
-Mathematically speaking, the would produce up to 190 relationships. fewer(as )manageability reduces as increases.
-This problem is compounded if we also combine the outcomes (synergies) with other agents to create second, third, or subsequent orders of synergy
+Mathematically speaking, the 20 in the diagram below would produce up to 190 relationships.
+Even with fewer links (as in this diagram), manageability reduces as complexity increases.
+This problem is compounded if we also combine the outcomes (synergies) with other agents to create second, third, or subsequent orders of synergy.

 It is therefore sensible to design for maximum benefits from minimum resources.
 A simple mathematical analysis of the triangle and tetrahedron (see figure 2) shows that, for example, where 3 players (nodes) are used they may be combined to produce the same number (3) of possible synergies (lines).
 However, 4 players can be combined to produce 6 synergies - i.e. twice this number.

 Four is also an optimal number in cognitive terms because the human mind finds it hard to grasp more than four interdependent variables at the same time (Fuller, 1949; Cowan, 2001).
-These figures that can be elicited at the, or subsequent sof combination
+These figures we begin to appreciate not only the relationships generated but the number of metarelationships that can be elicited at the 2nd, 3rd or subsequent orders of combination.

-illustrate that complexity exists.
-Utilising this number of independent entities clouds the analysis. , lthough team consciousness is easily catalysed in small, trained teams it may easily become too inwardly focused.
+All it really achieves is to simply illustrate that complexity exists.
+Utilising this number of independent entities clouds the analysis.
+There is therefore much need of an alternative approach., Although team consciousness is easily catalysed in small, trained teams it may easily become too inwardly focused.
 This is evident in the topology of the tetrahedron (c.f.
 Euler, 1751; Fuller, 1969; Nieuwenhuijze, 2005; Wood, 2005), because it is the smallest polygon that will enclose a fully bounded space (Fuller, 1969).
 For this reason we have adopted a team format of 4+1, in which the rotating fifth member acts as an external context for inwardly directed discussions and decisions.
+The diagram below begins to highlight the fluidity and adaptability of such a view.

-A.B.C.D.E. represents a broad initial view of a metadesign group.
-CA.CB.CC.CD.CE. and EA.EB.EC.ED.EE. provid a deeper view of the metadesign group allowing a more detailed profile to be determined or analysed.
-CCA.CCB.CCC.CCD.CCE. simply illustrates the possibility of further drilling into the group.
+Here {A.B.C.D.E.} represents a broad initial view of a metadesign group of five entities each with a particular role; each having needs to enable that role function; each with assets that to some degree are at the disposal of the group.
+The illustration takes this further indicating that two entities, C and E have links into other groups {CA.CB.CC.CD.CE.} and {EA.EB.EC.ED.EE.} providing a deeper view of the metadesign group and allowing a more detailed profile to be determined or analysed. {CCA.CCB.CCC.CCD.CCE.} simply illustrates the possibility of further drilling into the group.
 Note also that [A.B.C.D.E.] might be later viewed as a composite, established metadesign ‘node’ within a larger system.

 The views thus described are part of a scalar continuum, hence the ‘fractal’ nature of the analysis.
 This may be a little misleading since groups and subgroups do not have to comprise a fixed or similar set of nodal entities.
-It would be the focal schema that would begin to determine this enabling a tailored nested model to emerge
+It would be the focal schema that would begin to determine this enabling a tailored nested model to emerge.
+An example is shown below:

+xccv